JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-introduce-your-team.md

 [//]: # (title: How to introduce multiplatform mobile development to your team)

-[//]: # (description: Learn how to introduce multiplatform mobile app development to your team with these six recommendations for smooth and efficient adoption.)
+<web-summary>Learn how to introduce multiplatform mobile app development to your team with these six recommendations for smooth and efficient adoption.</web-summary>

 Implementing new technologies and tools into an organization comes with challenges.
 How do you help your team adopt a [multiplatform approach to mobile app development](cross-platform-mobile-development.md) to optimize and streamline your workflow?
 Here are some recommendations and best practices to help you effectively introduce your team to [Kotlin Multiplatform (KMP)](https://www.jetbrains.com/kotlin-multiplatform/), an open-source technology built by JetBrains that allows developers to share code across platforms while retaining the benefits of native programming.